 Insurance requirements for Nevada general contractors

 Nevada requires contractors to get insurance coverage for workplace injuries.
-The state doesn't require you to have additional business insurance, but many general contractors choose more coverage to help protect their businesses.
+Additional business insurance is not required, but some general contractors choose more coverage to help protect their businesses.

 Required insurance for Nevada contractors